Compare Straw Wattles, Silt Sock and Curlex Logs

 The Excelsior Log is manufactured in three diameters.
 The 9-inch and 12-inch logs are typically used for inlet protection.
 We often recommend the 20-inch Curlex® Sediment Log for slope interruption to manage and prevent rills and gullies on long slope runs.

-Cost: the most expensive option of our erosion control wattles
+Average cost: the most expensive option of our three wattles

 Curlex® has a high flow rate of 35 GPM (ASTM D514).